 The tour will start with your guide picking you up at a mutually agreed upon location such as your hotel or the Port of Victoria if you have arrived by cruise ship.

-We suggest using TourScanner to compare some of the best Victoria BC city sightseeing tours and find the one that suits your interests.
+Compare some of the best Victoria BC city sightseeing tours here and find the one that suits your interests.

-A popular itinerary of the “must-sees” might include a stop at the national historically designated site the Butchart Gardens.
+A popular itinerary of the “must-sees” might include a stop at the national historically designated site The Butchart Gardens.
 These beautifully manicured gardens span 55 acres and welcome over a million visitors annually.
-They are not only popular with tourists but thousands of locals have an annual pass and they come out to the gardens several times a year to enjoy the scenery change with the seasons.
+They are not only popular with tourists but thousands of locals like myself, have an annual pass and go to the gardens several times a year to enjoy the scenery change with the seasons.
 No two visits are the same!

 Another popular spot located just down the road from Butchart Gardens is Butterfly Gardens.
 With thousands of tropical butterflies flying freely throughout, flamingoes, tortoises, iguanas, parrots and more, it’s really a unique attraction that will delight young and old.